getslash/gossip/doc/hook_dependencies.rst

 Hook handlers that do not specify andy needs/provides constraints, by default, are considered free handlers that can be fired at any point.

 In some cases though, you want to make sure those handlers fire only after or before all the constrained handlers are fired.
-To control this, you should use the :func:`gossip.group.Group.set_unconstrained_handler_priority`:
+To control this, you should use the :func:`gossip.groups.Group.set_unconstrained_handler_priority`:

 .. code-block:: python